 In regards to PTC implementation, interoperability means that all railroads operating across any of BNSF’s PTC-equipped lines must be capable of operating with BNSF’s PTC system.
 BNSF has already demonstrated interoperability with some short line railroads and several passenger railroads, including commuter railroads and Amtrak.

 BNSF is leading the North American freight rail industry with PTC interoperability.
 We are actively working with each of the approximately 30 railroads with which we need to be interoperable to identify their needs and how we can be of help.
 This assistance ranges from technical, operation and regulatory advice to a variety of services such as back office hosting and crew training.

 We have achieved interoperability and PTC is active for several passenger railroads, including Amtrak, Metra, Metrolink, Northstar and Sound Transit where they run on BNSF.
 This is an important achievement since one of the primary purposes of PTC is to provide protection where rails run freight and passenger service.
-We have also accomplished interoperability with short line roads Montana Rail Link and Dakota, Missouri Valley and Western Railroad.
+We have also accomplished interoperability with short line roads Montana Rail Link, Louisiana & Delta Railroad and Dakota, Missouri Valley and Western Railroad.

 We look forward to expanding interoperability and will continue to work with the FRA to ensure PTC enhances rail safety wherever it operates.

 PTC is technology that overlays existing train hardware and software.
 As mandated by law, PTC is intended to prevent: